LeonardoFerrisi/AVIAN/README.md

 ![alt text](https://raw.githubusercontent.com/LeonardoFerrisi/AVIAN/main/AVIAN.png)

-AVIAN is currently an GUI which display's real time EEG data alogn with metrics such as bandpowers.
+AVIAN is currently an GUI which display's real time EEG data along with metrics such as bandpowers.
 It in addition has the capacity to run basic neurofeedback using visual and auditory feedback of certain metrics from the EEG such as calculated concentration, relaxation, theta/beta ratio and more!

 The software will continue to be updated for the forseeable future.